mnemnion/runerip/README.md

 ## Benchmarks

-The demo/ folder has four benchmark executables for both `runerip` and `std.unicode`, for counting, validation, decoding, and transcoding.
+The demo/ folder has four (and a half) benchmark executables for both `runerip` and `std.unicode`, for counting, validation, decoding, and transcoding.
 The `-sum` programs decode, and sum the codepoint values together, to encourage the optimizer not to eliminate the work.
 Each runs 10_000 cycles to prevent startup from dominating the metric: tweaking this number shows that the compiler is not taking the opportunity to run a cycle once and multiply by 10_000, which it technically could.

 All benchmarks are run on an M1 Max chip running macOS Sonoma, I would welcome benchmarks from other systems to get a better comparison.
 Each is run with [hyperfine](https://github.com/sharkdp/hyperfine) using `--warmup 5 --shell=none`, and is reported as the mean of three runs, which invariably differ by a less than 1% deviation from the average.
 Hyperfine warns when any run takes unusual time due to OS interference, any warned benchmark was discarded.